Navid-089/GradPilot/README.md

 #  Project Setup Guide

-This project supports both **Docker-based deployment** and **local development using `docker-compose`**, offering flexibility based on your use case.
+This project supports both **Github Actions-based deployment** and **local development using `docker-compose`**, offering flexibility based on your use case.
 Below you'll find detailed instructions for both.

 ---